unicef/juniper-portfolio/README.md

 `git clone https://github.com/unicef/gilgamesh-track`

 Once the repository is cloned, there are two folders.
 One is for the client app and the other is for the server app.

+### Mongo
+Add some instructions to get Mongo up an drunning locally

 ### Client